 Saturday, 2 July 2005

-The story first appeared about a week ago in an Italian magazine called "Venerdi" that comes out as Friday supplement of a newspaper and is the talk of radio shows and forums in Italy.
+The story first appeared about a week ago in an Italian magazine called "Venerdi" that comes out as Friday supplement of a newspaper.
+It was quickly picked up by the radio shows and forums in Italy.
 It is about a disease and it is rare for news about illnesses to get such wide publicity.
 So much so that people in bars, sipping the morning cappuccinos and caffes, have been reported to smile snidely as they ask each other if they have got the chiodo piegato, or "Bent nail syndrome".

 It seems that the northern province of Treviso, close to Venice has the distinction of being the Italian capital of persons affected with this disease.
 It is also well known among orthopaedic surgeons in USA where it is also called Texas syndrome since it seems to affect the Texans more than any one else.

 You must have guessed by now, what is this disease!
 A fracture of the penis.
-The doctor goes on, the men are often asking that their wives should not be informed, though it is difficult to hide this condition since the plaster cast on their dicks is not easy to hide!
+The doctor the news-story said the men affected by this disease, often ask that their wives should not be informed, though it is difficult to hide this condition since the plaster cast on their dicks is not easy to hide!

 Thursday, 30 June 2005